bbglab/bbgwiki/docs/index.md

 # Home

-Website with info of all the tools and data used in the bbglab
+Website with info of all the tools and data used in the bbglab.

 # Installation